jrueb/Probestation/README.md

 # Installation on other PCs

+The software has been tested to run on Ubuntu 18.04, CERN CentOS 7 and Microsoft Windows 7.

 ## Ubuntu 18.04

 On Ubuntu 18.04 you first have to install git and pip for python 3